ansible/ansible/docsite/rst/porting_guide_2.0.rst

 * Extras callbacks must be whitelisted in ansible.cfg.
 Copying is no longer necessary but whitelisting in ansible.cfg must be completed.
 * dnf module has been rewritten.
 Some minor changes in behavior may be observed.
 * win_updates has been rewritten and works as expected now.
+* from 2.0.1 onwards, the implicit setup task from gather_facts now correctly inherits everything from play, but this might cause issues for those setting
+  `environment` at the play level and depending on `ansible_env` existing.
+Previouslly this was ignored but now might issue an 'Undefined' error.

 Deprecated
 ----------